-- Conflicts of interest (CoI) comprise those which may not be fully apparent and which may influence the judgment of the author, reviewers, and editors.
-They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.
+- Conflicts of interest (CoI) comprise those that may not be fully apparent and may influence the author's judgment, reviewers, and editors.
+They have been described as those that, when revealed later, would make a reasonable reader feel misled or deceived.
 They may be personal, commercial, political, academic, or financial.

 - "Conflict of Interest" is required for all types of submissions.

-- Authors are expected to provide detailed information about any relevant financial interests or financial conflicts within the past 5 years and for the foreseeable future.
+- Authors are expected to provide detailed information about any relevant financial interests or financial conflicts within the past five years and for the foreseeable future.

-- Authors who have no relevant financial interests are asked to provide a statement indicating that they have no financial interests related to the material in the manuscript.
+- Authors with no relevant financial interests are asked to provide a statement indicating they have no financial interests related to the material in the manuscript.

 Conflict of Interests must be stated clearly (during submission) to prevent overlooked or misplaced information on potential interests.
-Declared conflict of interest will not automatically result in rejection of a paper but the editors reserve the right to publish any declared conflict of interest alongside the acceptance.
+A declared conflict of interest will not automatically result in the rejection of a paper, but the editors reserve the right to publish any declared conflict of interest alongside the acceptance.

 Two types of competing interests are defined as financial and non-financial interests: